Process

 • What do districtwide efforts around SEL, academics, and equity require of school and district staff?
 Are there overlapping or competing demands?

 If you’re finding any disconnect between your SEL plans and academic- and equity-related efforts, you’ll want to bring department or team leads together to discuss and address these areas of disconnect.
 It may also be beneficial to create or discuss shared goals, and outline how each department’s strategies contribute to these goals.
+ISD 197 in Minnesota shares a strong example of this — their SEL and Equity leaders co-developed a set of learning experiences and classroom walkthrough tools to improve understanding of how SEL and equity initiatives intersect.

 If you’ve created an SEL implementation plan, you’ll also want to review this plan closely and identify areas where collaboration with other departments or with schools is needed.
 For example, rolling out an SEL curriculum will require close collaboration with schools to train and support teachers.
 It will also likely require working with academic departments to ensure the SEL curriculum is aligned to and supported by teaching frameworks or practices.
 You may also need to work with the Equity department or staff to review the cultural relevance of the curriculum and identify ways to support teachers in culturally competent SEL instruction.